NimaSaed/SILC/README.md

 - Security issue vs Security feature

 	Do not mix security issue and security feature in your issue tracking system.
 They should be treated differently.

+- Voting

+    Some issue tracking systems has voting feature, security issue should not be treated this way.
+Security issue must be rectify as soon as possible.

+- Parking

+    Some issue tracking systems has parking feature, security issue should not be park, there should be a clear plan for fixing the issue.

+- Close without change

+    If there are no resources available, or it is not in interest of product management to invest on solving the issue, the issue need to be closed without change with clear statement to explain the reason, plus product manager need to be hold accountable if in future this issue was used to exploit the system.